dolthub/doltgresql/README.md

 * Database and schema models are merged.
 * Limited support for SSL connections (non-verified connections only).
 * No GSSAPI support.
+* No PostgreSQL functions have been implemented, therefore only MySQL functions may be used.

 # Performance